12 Family Camps Within Driving Distance of the Bay Area - 510 Families

 Family camp is an all-inclusive vacation, but instead of a shiny resort with a swim-up bar, your surroundings are rustic and the swimming might be in a river or a lake.
 Many families love it so much, they return every year to the same cabin in the same week.
 But newcomers are always welcome, so we’ve put together this list for you of family camp options near the Bay Area.

-This post is sponsored by Feather River Camp, a family camp in Quincy, CA which is offering an additional $100 discount with promo code 510FAM25 to new campers who register before March 15.
+This post is sponsored by Feather River Camp, a family camp in Quincy, CA which is offering an additional $100 discount with promo code 510FAM26 to new campers who register before March 15.
 Read on for details!

 What should we expect at a family camp?

 Typically, you bring your own bedding and sleep in a modest cabin.
-Meals and family programming from ping-pong tournaments to singalongs are scheduled throughout the week.
-There is generally age-group programming during which the children are occupied and the adults are relaxing, hiking, or worst-case scenario, checking their messages.
+Meals and family programming from ping-pong tournaments to sing-alongs are scheduled throughout the week.
+There is generally age-group programming during which the children are occupied while the adults are relaxing, hiking, or worst-case scenario, checking their messages.
 Everyone eats together in a dining hall-type place, and the staffers, not guests, do the dishes.
 As a parent, I adore this annual tradition—especially that bit about the dishes.

 Some local overnight camps (aka youth sleepaway camps) run family camp sessions during specific weeks of the summer, while others are housed at dedicated family camp locations.